intellectivelab/docs.intellectivelab.com/_docs/unity-for-crm/unity-for-icn.md

 # (Optional) Configure Custom Icons for Plug-In Features

-The Unity ICN Plug-In ships with a standard icon for the IBM Content Navigator feature icons displayed in the left feature icon toolbar.
+The Unity ICN Plug-In ships with a standard icon for the IBM Content Navigator feature icons displayed in the left top dropdown feature toolbar.
 If needed the administrator can configure custom icons instead of the standard feature icons that ship with Unity ICN Plug-In.

 ![icons](unity-for-icn/images/image21-features-menu-opened.png)